Modular Tracking Framework: A Unified Approach to Registration based Tracking: System Design

 \subsubsection{Image Operations}

-This part, abstracted into a separate class called \texttt{ImageBase}, handles all pixel level operations on the image $ I $ like extracting the patch $ \mathbf{I}(\mathbf{x}) $ using sub pixel interpolation and computing its numerical gradient $ \nabla \mathbf{I} $ and Hessian $ \nabla^2 \mathbf{I} $.
+This part, abstracted into a separate class called \texttt{ImageBase}, handles all pixel level operations on $ I_t $ like extracting the patch $ \mathbf{I}(\mathbf{x}) $ and computing its numerical gradient $ \nabla \mathbf{I} $ and Hessian $ \nabla^2 \mathbf{I} $.
+It uses sub pixel interpolation so that these quantities can be treated as continuous functions of $ \mathbf{x} $.

-Though \texttt{AM} bears a composition or "has a" relationship with \texttt{ImageBase}, in practice the latter is actually implemented as a base class of the former to maintain simplicity of the interface and allow a specializing class to efficiently override functions in both classes.
+Though \texttt{AM} bears a composition or "has a" relationship with \texttt{ImageBase}, the latter is actually implemented as a base class of the former to maintain simplicity of the interface and allow a specializing class to efficiently override functions in both classes.
 Moreover, having a separate class for pixel related operations means that AMs like SCV and ZNCC that differ from SSD only in using a modified version of $ \mathbf{I_0}$ or $\mathbf{I_t} $ (thus deriving from \texttt{SSDBase} in Fig. \ref{fig_class_diagram}), can implement the corresponding mapping entirely within the functions defined in \texttt{ImageBase} and be combined easily with other AMs besides SSD.